antonio-ramadas/spotify-proxy-oauth2/README.md

 # Update README.md to current repository

-# _Incomplete_ Slack Proxy for OAuth2
+# Spotify Proxy for OAuth2

-Dead simple proxy server to authenticate your apps on Slack.
+Dead simple proxy server to authenticate your apps on Spotify.
 No need to code anything.
 Just set environment variables and you are good to go!

-> If you have problems understanding what is being done here, then have a look to the [Slack OAuth2 documentation](https://api.slack.com/docs/oauth).
+> If you have problems understanding what is being done here, then have a look to the [Spotify OAuth2 documentation](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow).

 ## Usage

 This server is only useful to authenticate your apps.
 It removes your concern to hide development secrets (like `client_secret`) from the user.
-This is **not** a complete API to communicate to Slack.

 In order for the server to properly work, you need to set the following environment variables:
  - `CLIENT_ID`
  - `CLIENT_SECRET`
- - `SCOPE`
- - `TEAM`
+ - `REDIRECT_URI`

-These variables have the exact same meaning as in the Slack API.
+These variables have the exact same meaning as in the Spotify API.
+The endpoints of the API are exactly the same as the Spotify API.
+Think of this repo as an augmenter to your requests where it add your sensitive data in the necessary requests.
+Please notice that **you still need to handle the responses** as there is not any kind of treatment. **This proxy is stateless** and does not store/cache anything.

 ## API

 There are 3 routes for you to use:
- - `/oauth/authorize`
+ - `/authorize`
-   - `GET` endpoint which does not take any parameters.
+   - `GET` endpoint which takes as optional parameters:
+     - `redirect_uri`
+     - `state`
+     - `scope`
+       - _space-separated list_
+     - `show_dialog`
-   - It redirects the user to `https://slack.com/oauth/authorize` with `client_id`, `scope` and `team`.
+   - It redirects the user to `https://accounts.spotify.com/authorize` with the mandatory parameters and the optional ones you may have passed.
- - `/api/oauth.access`
-   - `GET` endpoint which handles a single parameter: `code`.
-   - You should set `code` to the code Slack gave you from the previous interaction.
  - `/health`
    - `GET` endpoint which does not take any parameters.
    - Returns status `200` with `Alive!`.
    - Useful if Slack is down and you want to diagnostic where the problem is.

-> The first 2 of the routes have the same path as Slack OAuth2 API.

-## FAQ
+## FAQ (REVIEW!!!)

 ### When should I use this?